tshort/HelpTestbed.jl/README.md

    Markdown, or reStructuredText shouldn't have these problems.
 One question is whether we should try to support vector graphic formats.

 R's system is a decentralized system.
-Each package has an INDEX file that gives a keyword and a one-liner.
-The help system does lookups of these INDEX files on the fly.
+Each package has a "help/AnIndex" or "help/aliases.rds" (binary) file that gives a keyword lookups.
+There's also a main "Index" file with keyword entries and one-line descriptions.
+The help system does lookups of these on the fly.
 It is relatively speedy even with many packages.
-R's INDEX system is generated when a package is installed.
+R's indexing files are generated when a package is installed.
 I'm proposing to leave that up to the package manager.
 Tools like Sphinx could be set up to generate that file automatically.
 We could provide a function that can check the `_JL_INDEX_` file to make sure that all keywords point to documentation in one of the required formats.

 ## Status